farwaali08/MechaCar_Statistical_Analysis/README.md

 * Determining if the manufacturing process is consistent across all production lots
 * Determining if the manufacturing lots are statistically different from the mean population

-A proposal has also been prepared to conduct an additional study that compares the performance of the prototype against vehicles from other manufacturers.
+A proposal has also been prepared to conduct an additional study that compares the performance of the prototype against vehicles from other manufacturers, based on current consumer values.

 ## TOOLS & RESOURCES